sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/README.md

 ## Migrations

 The migrations required for this service are processed during the installation automatically if you set the `VIDEOCONF_MIGRATION` or `SOURCELOOP_MIGRATION` env variable.
 The migrations use [`db-migrate`](https://www.npmjs.com/package/db-migrate) with [`db-migrate-pg`](https://www.npmjs.com/package/db-migrate-pg) driver for migrations, so you will have to install these packages to use auto-migration.
-Please note that if you are using some pre-existing migrations or database, they may be effected.
-In such scenario, it is advised that you copy the migration files in your project root, using the `VIDEOCONF_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variables.
+Please note that if you are using some pre-existing migrations or databases, they may be affected.
+In such a scenario, it is advised that you copy the migration files in your project root, using the `VIDEOCONF_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variables.
 You can customize or cherry-pick the migrations in the copied files according to your specific requirements and then apply them to the DB.

 ## API's Details